googleace03ff07b704d6e 9E610E327B22C4D0DE77FCAF1F4E508A yandex_c1ed43cb6a742649

 • What entity types have to file an annual report?

-Annual reports are the only way a company can tell the world that they are in compliance with their local jurisdictions.
+Illinois Annual Reports – The importance of filing the annual report is how a company remains in good standing and shows the world that they have complied with its local jurisdictions.
 Without this evidence of compliance, the State can hinder your business activities in a variety of ways.
-First and foremost, without a good standing certificate to evidence your annual report compliance, a company cannot sell itself, merge with another entity, or qualify to do business in another State and in some instances, cannot open a bank account, apply for credit or enter into some contracts or agreements with other companies.
+First and foremost, without a good standing certificate to evidence your annual report compliance, a company cannot sell itself, merge with another entity, or qualify to do business in another State and some instances, cannot open a bank account, apply for credit or enter into some contracts or agreements with other companies.

 Penalties and Interest Calculations Non-compliance by an LLC

-Your annual report is due by the last day of the month prior to your initial formation month (i.e. if your formation date in Illinois was January 15, 2019, your annual report due date would be December 31, 2020).
+Your LLC Illinois Annual Report are due by the last day of the month before your initial formation month (i.e. if your formation date in Illinois was January 15, 2023, your annual report due date would be December 31, 2022).

 Penalties and Interest Calculations – Non-compliance by a Corporation

-Your annual report is due by the last day of the month prior to your initial formation month (i.e., if your formation date in Illinois was January 15, 2023, your annual report due date would be December 31, 2023).
+Your Corporate Illinois Annual Reports are due by the last day of the month before your initial formation month (i.e., if your formation date in Illinois was January 15, 2023, your annual report due date would be December 31, 2022).

 to the Secretary of State will be the sum of the total penalty and the total interest added together with the corporation’s franchise tax.
 Payment and acceptance of the annual report by the Secretary of State will bring your company back into good standing.